theIvanR/kepler-on-steroids/README.md

 ---

 # 3: Flashing your Bios and Important Notes
-- Make sure the card is STABLE, set to lowest clock with nvidia-smi.
-IF THERE IS A WARNING DO NOT UNDER ANY CIRCUMSTANCES FLASH, this will corrupt inforom and require recovery under linux
-- Avoid using HP bioses, these limit to pcie gen2 and mess with inforom configuration.
+ -
+**Ensure the GPU is 100% stable before flashing.**

+Use `nvidia-smi` to lock clocks to the lowest setting.

+**If nvidia-smi reports any warnings or instability, do not flash.**

+Flashing an unstable card can corrupt the **Inforom**, requiring a Linux-based recovery.

+  -
+**Avoid HP OEM BIOS files.**

+They force PCIe Gen2 operation and alter Inforom configuration in undesirable ways.

+  -
-- A clean INFOROM template is provided for recovery purposes
+A **clean Inforom template** is provided for recovery scenarios.

+  -
-- Flashing a GPU BIOS always carries risk – make sure you have a backup and recovery method before proceeding.
+Flashing any GPU BIOS carries inherent risk.

+Make sure you have **backups**, a **known-good ROM**, and a **recovery plan** before proceeding.

+  -
+If NVFlash complains about filename length, it can help to temporarily rename your ROM to something simple like:

+**bios.rom**

   **Window Commands Template**:
   ```batch